kgashok/project-ideas/ias/pointerGlossary.md

 1. `3 3`
 2. `12 3`
 3. `0 0`
-4. 12 and indeterminable
+4. `12  <indeterminable>`
 5. Will not compile
+6. None of the above

+If the desired output is `3 3`, what should be the change to the 2nd `printf` statement?

 ## Quiz 5B - Pointer assignment
 _contributed by Kishore Raj (2016, KITE)_